C.R.E.A.M. should separate Critical Proposals from Light Proposals, and create a Committee that handles decision making for Light Proposals.

 The Listing Committee will consist of 5 Nominees who are voted in by the CREAM token holders.
-Nominees should decide on Listings, Interest Rates, Collateral Factors and Reserve Factors.
+Nominees should decide on Listings, Collateral Cap, Collateral Factors and Reserve Factors.
 This will enable much quicker governance decisions and also allow CREAM to avoid listing all new tokens as 0% collateral.

 Create two types of proposals with different parameters which affect the length and execution of a proposal.

 C.R.E.A.M. community members have voting fatigue because they need to approve small changes to the protocol.
 Currently, the governance forum is overloaded with requests related to assets listing and Collateral Factors.
 Consequently, critical proposals are lost among others.

 The C.R.E.A.M. protocol development process is slowed down, participation rates are relatively low, and discussion is not encouraged enough.
 This is mainly due to a lack of structure, order and clarity, leading to a messy governance process.

 Currently, the community votes on every Collateral Factor and new asset.
 This has a number of issues:

 - Creates voting fatigue for token holders because they’re asked to vote so frequently

 Creating a listing committee will make speed up new listings.
 The community can still make proposals for new assets to be added to C.R.E.A.M. platform.
 The proposal above attempts to balance speed of iteration with avoiding a descent into plutocracy.
 This will onboard more collateral to increase TVL and fees.

 What is included in governance proposals labeled as Light Proposals could evolve over time, and anyone is free to make suggestions.